This post was last updated on March 14, 2021 by India

 Ingredients

-- 2 3/4 cups stone-ground cornmeal (see notes on preferred brands)
+- 2 3/4 cups stone-ground cornmeal See note 1 below.

 - 2 teaspoons kosher salt